 If you are moving into the district of Mainz, you will need to register with the local municipal office (German only) in Kaiserstraße.

 For registering, you generally do not need to make an appointment.
 However, making an appointment beforehand can cut waiting time.
-You can make an appointment online (German only; see also Practical Guide for Degree Seekings pp. 24–25).
+You can make an appointment online (German only; see Step-by-step Guide).

 Registering is free, however, you will need to provide the following documents: